Launch Your First Supplement in the US & EU: A Product Guide

 • manufacturing standards and quality records

 For the US market, dietary supplement manufacturing is subject to FDA current good manufacturing practice requirements under 21 CFR Part 111.
-For EU sales, requirements can vary by country in addition to EU-level rules, especially around ingredients, notifications, and labeling.
+For EU sales, requirements vary by country, especially around ingredients, notifications, and labeling.

 You do not need to become a regulatory expert overnight.
-But you do need a manufacturer who understands quality systems and can explain what documentation your product needs.
+But you need a supplier who understands quality systems and what documentation your product needs.

 7. Design Packaging for Compliance and Conversion

-Good packaging is not only attractive.
-It must also work legally, operationally, and commercially.
+Good packaging must work legally, operationally, and commercially.

 Your label may need to account for: